Click Stamp Tool to add stamp annotations to documents:

 •Click Add New for stamp creation options:

 •Click Add New Stamp from File to create a stamp from a document saved on the local computer.
 The Open Files dialog box will open.
 Select a file and click Open.
-The file will be displayed in the Add New Stamp dialog box, as detailed in (figure 8).
+The file will be displayed in the Add New Stamp dialog box, which is detailed in (figure 5).

 •Click New Stamp from Selection to create a stamp from selected content in the active document.